 FRAC’s Geri Henchy contributes as member of IOM Committee to Review CACFP Meal Requirements

-The program provided approximately 1.9 billion meals and snacks to:
+The program provided over 1.9 billion meals and snacks to:

-- over 3.2 million children daily in child care centers, family care homes, and after-school programs;
+- 4 million children daily in child care centers, family care homes, and after-school programs;

-- 137,000 family child care providers working with 865 sponsors use CACFP to provide children with high quality nutrition and learning experiences.
+- Over 115,000 family child care providers working with 800 sponsors use CACFP to provide children with high quality nutrition and learning experiences.

 USDA is issuing policy memos, available on the agency’s implementation web page, to offer guidance on implementing the act.